 In the light of an analytic historical approach, I will try to prove Buridan's vital contribution to the doctrine of distribution which is mostly forgotten or rarely underlined.
 Buridan's version of the doctrine will be presented on the basis of his two strict criteria used in dividing the common personal supposition.
 Consequently, It will be described that modern authors' version of the distribution doctrine can be understood as a consistent simplification of Buridan's version.
-We will also explain how different views and presumptions about the constitutional types of the distribution doctrine cause to form different historical approaches to the history and origin of the doctrine.
-Finally, Peter Geach's and Terence Parsons' views about the doctrine will be compared with the provided conceptual-historical view in this paper.
-The former will be rejected and the latter will be accepted solely as a story of the origin of 'distributed term'.
+We will also explain how different views and presumptions about the constitutions of the distribution doctrine cause to form different historical approaches to the history and origin of the doctrine.
+Finally, Peter Geach's view about the doctrine will be discussed and it would be rejected on the basis of the provided conceptual-historical facts in this paper.